Community Education

 (ICNA Convention, Rochester, New York - Published on Dec 17, 2013)

-He started with a line from a Mahmoud Darwish poem, the renowned Palestinian poet.
+He started with a line from a Mahmoud Darwish poem the renowned Palestinian poet.
 “Sajjil Ana Arabi”, “Record that I am an Arab” the line goes.
 It’s all about identity he explained.
-WNYMuslims’ founder Professor Faizan Haq speaks about the struggle facing today’s Muslims on how to be relevant in an ever growing society and modern world.
+WNYMuslims’ founder Professor Faizan Haq speaks about the struggle facing today’s Muslims to be relevant in an ever-growing society and modern world.

 Issues Facing Arab Americans in Buffalo